isaachowen/fsm/shared_context/building_residue/how_to_host_on_amplify.md

 After deployment (usually 2-5 minutes):
 1. You'll see a URL like: `https://main.d1234567890.amplifyapp.com`
-2. Click the URL to view your live Network Doodler application
+2. Click the URL to view your live Network Sketchpad application
 3. Test all functionality to ensure everything works correctly

 ## Custom Domain Setup (Optional)